Investment Process

 Morningstar Overall RatingTM

-As of 28 February 2023
+As of 29 February 2024

-Morningstar Analyst RatingTM
+Morningstar Medalist RatingTM

-As of 28 February 2023
+As of 29 February 2024

 Bronze

-Morningstar Rating and Analyst Rating Disclosure
+Morningstar Rating Disclosure

 Star ratings are based on risk-adjusted returns.
 The Overall Morningstar Rating for a fund is derived from a weighted average of the performance figures associated with its 3-year, 5-year, and 10-year Morningstar Ratings metrics.
 523 funds in the overall Mid-Cap Growth category.
 View full Fund ratings.